 Phase 2 represents the ultimate conditions in which the remaining portion of Serson Creek is realigned from Lakeshore Road East to the Phase 1A/1B channel limit.
 It is understood that CVC will not review this portion of the channel works at this time.
-The future channel alignment upstream of Phase 1 will have no hydraulic impacts on the Phase 1B water levels.
-The ultimate channel block has been sized and conceptually shown in the preferred alignment on the plans, but this submission has been scoped to focus on the Phase 1A/1B portion of the channel.
-It is understood that the alignment of the Phase 2 channel is subject to CVC/ City review; however, the Phase 1A/1B channel design is "fixed" baased on the downstream tie-in to the TRCA channel / Jim Tovey Lakeview Conservation Area and the upstream elevation of the existing channel at the property Lakeview Village property line.
+The future channel alignment upstream of Phase 1 will have no hydraulic impacts on the Phase 1A/Phase 1B water levels.
+The ultimate channel block will be designed as part of a future project, dependent on participating owners / property limits, as this submission has been scoped to focus on the Phase 1A/1B portion of the channel.
+The Phase 1A/1B channel design is "fixed" based on the downstream tie-in to the TRCA channel / Jim Tovey Lakeview Conservation Area and the upstream elevation of the existing channel at the property Lakeview Village property line.

 The existing flow rates and boundary conditions in the May 2019 CVC model were used to simulate the Phase 1A/1B channel.
-It is assumed that the channel flows will not increase beyond existing conditions; i.e. any future development drainage from the adjacent Lakeview Village or Plaster Form Inc. lands directed to the existing flow rates from those lands.
+It is assumed that the channel flows will not increase beyond existing conditions; i.e. any future development drainage from the adjacent Lakeview Village or Plasterform Inc. lands directed to the channel will not exceed the existing flow rates from those lands.
 If increased flows are proposed, the HEC-RAS analysis should be revisited to confirm channel capacity.
 As shown on Figures STM-1 and STM-2, the proposed drainage area is slightly smaller than the existing drainage area.
-The proposed Serson Innovation Corridor blocks are proposed to drain to the subdivision sewers rather than to Serson Creek; this is consistent with the assumption that the flows will not increase beyond existing rates.
+The proposed Lakeview Innovation District blocks are proposed to drain to the subdivision sewers rather than to Serson Creek; this is consistent with the assumption that the flows will not increase beyond existing rates.